UnaBiz/unashield/docs/hardware.md

 <kbd><img src="https://storage.googleapis.com/unabiz-media/unashield/hardware/image020.png" width="200"></kbd><br>

-- All the pins marked with symbol * are essential for the onboard SIGFOX module.
-Even though UnaShield is designed on Arduino UNO-R3 platform, it can be integrated to be a standalone SIGFOX module if these essential five pins are properly connected.
+- The five pins marked by `*` are required for proper operation of the onboard SIGFOX module.
+  Even though UnaShield is designed for Arduino Uno R3, the UnaShield can be integrated with another device as a **SIGFOX network adapter** if these essential five pins are properly connected.

-- The onboard SIGFOX module works with DC-3V3 power.
-All the pins assigned on UnaShield are interfaced with the level-shifter to adjust the voltage to the acceptable voltage level, 3V3.
+- The onboard SIGFOX module works with **DC 3V3 power.** All the Arduino pins used by the UnaShield are connected to a **level-shifter** to ensure that the pin voltage is always fixed at 3V3.

 ##  Feature & Function Description